Ghoulean/GhouleanZolaBlog/zola/content/articles/ensemble-spoiler-full/index.md

 (note: no attributions)

-Although Combat Preparation practically guarentees that you win every clash, I do not recommend going *full* Blockma.
+Although Combat Preparation practically guarantees that you win every clash, I do not recommend going *full* Blockma.
 Instead, leave one or two non-Blockma decks so that you have a nugget that can finish off Shades who get staggered from all the blocking.
 Ironically, the best non-Blockma holder is Hokma himself as Shades do not copy his deck.

 ![Blockma Xiao](blockma_1.png)
 (Aside: since Shade-exclusive pages are mono-blunt, attributing Stiletto on your assistant librarians will make clashing with Shadow Image and I'M THE REAL ONE\!\!\! easier.
 Keep in mind that this will also boosts the Shades' pierce dice)